mattvenn/efabless_project_tool/README.md

 Only works if user_project_wrapper.def and all macro.lefs are commited to the repo.

-# To set up
+# To refresh the cache

-The tool comes with a database of projects, that will go out of date.
-If you want to refresh the cache, you will need to install the dependencies.

-## Install Python dependencies
+The [GitHub Action](.github/workflows/efabless_tool.yaml) runs every night to rebuild the cache.
+So you just need to do a `git pull` in your cloned repo to update.

+## Manually refresh the cache

     pip3 install -r requirements.txt
+    ./efabless_tool.py --update-cache # takes a few minutes

 ## GitHub token